Don't see your question?

 Office of Advocacy: ASOSU's student-centric advocacy office to assist students facing internal OSU matters, such as grade disputes, campus-housing contract disputes, Title IX assistance, and much more.

 Student Legal Services: ASOSU's legal advising office for issues outside of the University.
-ASOSU's Student Legal Services will ass
+ASOSU's Student Legal Services assistance ranges from issues of immigration, to tenant-landlord disputes.

 When someone says “we need some students,” how is that perceived by the ASOSU staff?